Forest School Behaviour Policy

 Core routines.

-End each session together.
-Check in with each other.
+Return to the circle when hearing the bell.
 Discuss the session.
 What went well, what did not, what could we do differently next time.
+Gather all equipment to take back, check we are leaving the area safe for nature.

 Behaviour.